• Skip to primary navigation

 Notes

 I like to use mostly McIntosh with a few Cortlands, Honey Crisp, or Fujis mixed in for texture.
-The McIntosh are softer and when mixed with a few of the firmer apples, it gives a nice texture.
+The McIntoshes are softer, and when mixed with a few of the firmer apples, they give a nice texture.

-I prefer to chop the apples rather than slicing because I feel it gives a better presentation and it also makes it easier to eat.
+I prefer to chop the apples rather than slice them because I feel it gives a better presentation, and it also makes it easier to eat.

 Nutritional Information